ImDP/Real-Time-Bus-Tracker/README.md

 Project shows animation of bus stops between Harvard & MIT with traffic overlay.

+To run, download the three files index.html/mapanimation.js/style.css into VSCode and use your favorite "Go Live" extension or simply visit 127.0.0.1:5500 on an empty browser page.
+This repository runs on port 5500

 Click the button to see bus stop animation

 Roadmap -- What should I add?